slick/slick/README.md

 Slick is a functional database library for Scala.

-Slick allows you to work with relational databases almost as if you were using Scala collections, while at the same time giving you full control over when a database access happens and what data is transferred.
+It allows you to work with relational databases almost as if you were using Scala collections, while at the same time giving you full control over when a database access happens and what data is transferred.
 By writing your queries in Scala you can benefit from the static type checking, compile-time safety, and